epics-modules/asyn/asyn/drvAsynHiSLIP/README.md

 ### For EPICS

 It is assumed that this module will be used togather with the Stream Deivce.
 To add this drvAsynHiSLIP support into StreamApp.
-You must add the following line to the Makefile in the StreamApp directory:
+After building a libasyn library with drvAsynHiSLIP, you must add the following line to the Makefile in the StreamApp directory:

 > streamApp\_DBD += drvAsynHiSLIP.dbd

+In the iocsh start up command, you neeed to configure asyn port for HiSLIP device.
+The \"HiSLIPConfigure\" command, like \"vxi11Configure\" for VXI-11 devices is provided.:

+> \# HiSLIPConfigure \"port name\", \"host address\",
+> max\_message\_size, \"priority\" HiSLIPConfigure
+> \"L0\",\"172.28.68.228\", 1048560, 0 \# Keysight DSOX1204A

+A port name can be any ID string if you just uses Stream driver.
+However, if you may want to use SRQ with this suppor, you better to stick with devGPIB/asyn port name convention, i.e. \"L\<n\>\".

+### As Python module

+At first, you need to build and install Python module based on this library.
+To do so, go to the cPyHiSLIP directory under asyn/drvAsynHiSLIP directory, then issue:

+> python3 -m pip build clean install

+You must have pip module and Cython tool installed.
+You might need to give appropriate priviledge to install the module in the proper location.

 Build Issues
 ------------